 Shipping 30% to CA, 35% to OR,WA,AZ and NV, and 45% to rest of continental U.S.

 Feijoa sellowiana.
 Pineapple guava might be the easiest and most rewarding of subtropical shrubs to grow.
 This is the straight species, blooming in spring and fruiting in fall.
 Plant two shrubs for optimal fruit set.
-As of October 2016, plants are about 2' tall, some leaf drop from recent cold spell.
+As of October 2017, plants are about 2' tall.
 Grown in 1 gal containers.
-ONE PER CUSTOMER, PLEASE.

 'Robert' is a New Zealand cultivar that offers plentiful, large fruit on a compact bush.
 Probably one of the most reliably self-fertile cultivars.
 Grown in 2 gal containers, plants as of May 2017 are 4' tall, 5/8" caliper trunk, have been pruned back to promote branching.